NathanBaulch/EnphaseOpenAPI/php/monitoring/docs/Api/SiteLevelProductionMonitoringApi.md

 $system_id = 56; // int | Unique numeric ID of the system.
 $start_date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Start date of the time series data.
 Defaults to the system's operational date.
 If the start_date is earlier than the system's operational_date, then the response data begins with the system operational_date as start_date.
 Pass as string in YYYY-MM-DD format.
 $end_date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | End date of the time series data.
 Defaults to yesterday.
 If the end_date is later than yesterday, then the response data ends with yesterday as end_date.
 Pass as string in YYYY-MM-DD format.
-$production = new \OpenAPI\Client\Model\SystemEnergyLifetimeProductionEnum(); // SystemEnergyLifetimeProductionEnum | When 'all', returns the merged time series plus the time series as reported by the microinverters and the meter on the system.
+$production = new \EnphaseOpenAPI\Monitoring\Model\SystemEnergyLifetimeProductionEnum(); // SystemEnergyLifetimeProductionEnum | When 'all', returns the merged time series plus the time series as reported by the microinverters and the meter on the system.
 Other values are ignored.

 try {
     $result = $apiInstance->getSystemEnergyLifetime($system_id, $start_date, $end_date, $production);